 - I liked the Queen of the B’s and the character Traveling Jack.

 - I liked it because I was in college, and it made me feel all grown up to read it.

-- I like it because it was the first Stephen King book I read.
-(Reading Stephen King/Peter Straub was verboten in my fundamentalist household).
-I was too wimpy to read Carrie and too much of a dog lover to read Cujo.
-Eventually, I eased myself into ‘Salem’s Lot, which is very, very good, but not my favorite.
+- I like it because it was the first Stephen King book I had the guts read.
+(I was too wimpy to read Carrie and too much of a dog lover to read Cujo.
+Eventually, I eased myself into ‘Salem’s Lot, which is very, very good, but not my favorite.)

 The Stand was my second favorite Stephen King book.
 I had the worst case of the flu when I read that the first time.
 Don’t read The Stand if you have the flu.
 Also, I hear there’s a new one coming out staring Erik Northman.
 Good.
 I didn’t like the guy that played whatever Randy whatshisface was supposed to be.

 I also remember liking Needful Things, but that’s because my family has an antique store.
 Not an antique store, like that, though.
 A normal antique store.